gvwilson/sensibleadventures/wrestler/wrestler.md

 "Fuck a whale, I ache all over."
 The younger Garheimmen stretches and yawns.
-"Set up the tents, I'll look after the elk."
+"Set up the tents, I'll look after the camel."
 Argasdottir frowns,
 but relaxes when Walker takes a small shovel from the sled and begins thumping a patch of snow to flatten it.